ForEvolve/forevolve.github.io/_drafts/en/2021-02-05-learn-coding-with-dot-net-core-part-1.md

 # Conclusion

-That's it, we wrote our first C#/.NET 5 program.
+That's it; we wrote our first C#/.NET 5 program.
 If you are not already familiar with object-oriented programming, don't worry about all of those names just yet.
 Classes, namespaces, and methods are tools to organize our code that you will learn along the way.